How BIM addresses the top challenges of facilities management

 The integration of data at a centralised platform in BIM is its biggest asset.
 Facility managers can access information at a click from anywhere.
 The information can be accessed fast and easily.
 This helps in mitigating miscommunication and avoiding any errors due to loss or unavailability of useful information during the operational phase of the building on an ongoing basis.
 This can help improve the efficiency and effectiveness of facilities management.

 3. Collating data in existing structures

 Of course, BIM can also be useful in the task of assembling data for an existing structure.
 The available data can be captured in the BIM software through integrations with laser scanning and by generating a 3D model of the existing structure.
-This can provide access to comprehensive building data that can be used to optimise the operational efficiency of an existing structure.
+This can provide access to comprehensive building data that can be used to optimize the operational efficiency of an existing structure.

 4. Seamless flow of information

 The BIM software makes information from each team and operational element available at a centralised platform.
 This can be accessed by facility managers, their team members, maintenance contractors, and equipment vendors, as needed.
 The centralised data allows the facilities management teams to coordinate and communicate efficiently with each other and align their efforts during an emergency.
-Their efforts are better aligned since they would all be working on the basis of the same version of truth as far as the building information goes.
+Their efforts are better aligned since they would all be working on the basis of the same version of the truth as far as the building information goes.

 5. Cost-effectiveness and savings

 The costs of running and managing a facility can run amuck without accurate information and data.
 Having the most accurate present picture of elements like the plumbing, utilities, security systems, and other elements can help drive efficient responses to problems.
 BIM can give the most current and comprehensive information that can help facilities management teams respond better to issues like water leaks, short-circuits, fire and other unforeseen events.
 The work can be better directed and reduce rework and wasted efforts in fixes.